Kiyoshi Hayashi

 Violin/Viola

-When he's not performing or coaching, Kiyoshi can be found on morning runs, playing soccer and tennis, practicing yoga, reading, delving into podcasts, and exploring the outdoors.
+When he’s not performing, teaching, or coaching, you’ll likely find Kiyoshi on a morning run, playing soccer or tennis, practicing yoga, reading, diving into a podcast, or exploring the outdoors.